 There are numerous benefits to selecting structural foam or gas assist molding.
-Structural foam molding is an excellent conversion alternative for wood, metal, concrete and fiberglass.
-It can also offer a significant ROI in comparison to other processes such as rotational molding, RIM, thermoforming, die cast, injection, and SMC.
-The result is a significant reduction in cost and vast increase in productivity.
+Structural foam molding is an excellent conversion alternative for wood, metal, concrete, and fiberglass.
+It can also offer a significant ROI in comparison to other processes such as rotational molding, RIM, thermoforming, die-cast, injection, and SMC.
+The result is a significant reduction in cost and a vast increase in productivity.
 The following are the key benefits of structural foam molding:

 - 3-4 times more rigid than solid parts

 - Low mold cavity pressure allows lower-cost tooling

 - Capable of molding parts as thin as .156″ thick or greater

 - Low warp and part stress